heananbird/Seeq-Cost-Throughput-Curve-Guide/docs/source/potential.rst

 Excel Download
 --------------
 In the right hand corner next to the user guide is a hamburger menu.
 When this menu is selected a dropdown will display where the Feeder Values can be updated, updating these values will allow for a Excel file to be downloaded with the production variables data.

+..note:

+    Loading times & Generating can be long depending on the time length of data being pulled and updated.